MonkeyInPrivite/mip-wiki/content/Database/bluetooth.md

 ---
-title: Bluetooth In a Non Supported Region Or On an Unregistered Device
+title: Toggling Bluetooth In a Non Supported Region Or On an Unregistered Device
 type: docs
 prev: docs/Database/
 ---